NNSSA/GALLUMI_public/README.md

 Authors: Nashwan Sabti, Julian Muñoz and Diego Blas

-> A detailed manual and an automated script to move files will appear on this page very soon!

 GALLUMI is a likelihood code that allows to extract cosmological and astrophysical parameters from the UV galaxy luminosity function.
 The code is implemented in the MCMC sampler [MontePython] and can be readily run in conjunction with other likelihood codes.
 Details of the code are provided in [2110.13161] and [2110.13168].

 This GitHub page contains 1) the GALLUMI likelihood code, 2) scripts to generate mock data, and 3) script to create plots.

+## Coming up

+- A detailed manual and an automated script to move files
+- A single likelihood file to run all simulations with
+- Turn-over term in the luminosity function to account for inefficient galaxy formation in low-mass halos
+- Option to use different window functions

 ## Basic Usage of GALLUMI